mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 term exposure to the Whistlers causes humans to segment themselves into breeding groups.
-Males and females devote themselves to the practice of reproduction, aided by the skills of ‘matchers’ who
+Males and females devote themselves to the practice of reproduction, aided by the skills of 'matchers' who

 * in the human adaptation of the practice – form the third part of a polyamorous threesome, which contain two males and a female or two females and a male.
-The ‘neuters’ among Night’s humans are physically capable of mating but choose a life of celibacy, focusing instead on the construction and maintenance of Night’s rather well-developed high- tech society.
+The 'neuters' among Night's humans are physically capable of mating but choose a life of celibacy, focusing instead on the construction and maintenance of Night's rather well-developed high- tech society.
 An interesting side effect enjoyed by the human neuters is a virtually unmatched ability to focus and concentrate on a task at hand.
 This